Occupational Therapy (M.S.)

 - The program is designed for adult learners who are self-directed and good time managers.

 - Students are exposed to potential employment opportunities in a wide variety of settings: hospitals, long-term care facilities, hand clinics, rehabilitation centers, pediatric hospitals, schools, home care agencies, and other community-based settings.

 Unique Program Requirements

 Successful students in this type of learning program are self-motivated and disciplined.
 The program will involve extensive reading and online learning activities.
 Students must enjoy learning through a visual medium.
 In addition, students must have an ability to express themselves well in written format and a desire to increase their abilities to think and write critically.

-All students must have daily access to a computer with camera or webcam and the Internet.
+All students must have a laptop computer with camera or webcam and daily access to the Internet.
 It is highly recommended that students also have access to a headset with microphone.

 Prerequisite Course Requirements